10 Essential Strategies for The Ultimate Guide to Pre-Workout Nutrition: Fueling Strategies for Peak Athletic Performance

 • Rice cake with a thin spread of peanut butter

-Remember to adjust portion sizes based on your individual needs and the intensity of your upcoming workout.
-Experiment with different options to find what works best for you and your body.
+Be sure to adjust portion sizes according to your individual needs and the intensity of your upcoming workout.
+Try out different options to find what works best for you and your body.

 Hydration: The Often Overlooked Pre-Workout Essential

-While we often focus on food when discussing pre-workout nutrition, proper hydration is equally important for peak athletic performance.
-Dehydration can lead to decreased endurance, increased fatigue, and impaired cognitive function – all of which can negatively impact your workout.
+While we tend to focus on food when discussing pre-workout nutrition, proper hydration is equally important for peak athletic performance.
+Dehydration can bring about reduced endurance, heightened fatigue, and impaired cognitive function – all of which can drag down your workout.

-To ensure you’re properly hydrated before exercise, follow these guidelines:
+To make sure you’re properly hydrated before exercise, follow these guidelines:

 1. Drink water consistently throughout the day, aiming for at least 8-10 glasses.